hghcomphys/pantea/README.rst

 -----------
-Pantea is an optimized Python library on basis of Google `JAX`_ that enables development of machine learning inter-atomic potentials for use in computational physics and material science.
+Pantea is an optimized Python library on basis of Google `JAX`_ that enables development of machine learning inter-atomic potentials for use in computational physics, chemistry, and material science.
 These potentials are necessary for conducting large-scale molecular dynamics simulations of complex materials with ab initio accuracy.